snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 1. In [Microsoft 365 admin center](https://admin.microsoft.com/), go to [**Verticals**](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/verticals)
 1. Select your preferred vertical where you want to create a filter and click **Edit**.
-1. Navigate to the Filters step in the vertical's wizard.
+1. Navigate to the Filters step in the vertical wizard.
-1. Click **Add a Filter** to configure filters on refinable managed properties.
+1. Click **Add a filter** to configure filters on refinable managed properties.
 1. After adding filters, you can review and save the vertical.

 ## Create SharePoint site-level filters